TTLi1996/DAFN/README.md

 # Deep Adaptive Fusion Network with Multimodal Neuroimaging Information for MDD Diagnosis: An Open Data Study
-This repository contains the code and data for the paper "Deep Adaptive Fusion Network with Multimodal Neuroimaging Information for MDD Diagnosis: An Open Data Study". **The code will be made public once the article is accepted！**
+This repository contains the code and data for the paper "Deep Adaptive Fusion Network with Multimodal Neuroimaging Information for MDD Diagnosis: An Open Data Study".

 ![maige](https://github.com/TTLi1996/DAFN/blob/main/Overview%20of%20the%20DAFN.jpg)